Trolliverpust/Covid19_Germany_RKI_Telegrambot/README.md

 ## Basic requirements
 - Host platform is permanently connected to the internet
-- Working Telegram Bot with API-Token
+- API-Token for Telegram Bot (german tutorial: https://statisquo.de/2020/08/21/telegram-bot-bauen-in-10-minuten-mit-python/)

 ## Requirements for broadcasting to a Telegram Channel
 - Admin access to Telegram Channel